Fidelity ReviewOpen Account

 What did our traders think after reviewing the key criteria?

 For UK customers, you are looking at paying £10 for online trades, with this rising to £30 for each trade you make over the phone.
-The max fee you are ever going to pay when trading an ETF through Fidelity is capped at £45.
-There is also no fee charged on holding ETFs in your Fidelity account.
+The max fee you are ever going to pay when trading an ETF through them are capped at £45.
+There is also no fee charged on holding ETFs in your account.

 There is stamp duty in place of 0.5% when purchasing UK shares, being 1% when you buy Irish shares.
 There are also foreign exchange fees for you to consider if you are using a currency that is not pounds sterling.
 If you what to engage in a regular savings or reinvestment plan, then this will cost you £1.50 each time a transaction is made in this regard.